Classifying one-dimensional discrete models with maximum likelihood degree one: Chipsplitting games

-\begin{prop} Let $w\in\ZZ^{V_d}$ be a chip configuration and suppose that all Pascal equation on $\ZZ^{V_d}$ vanish at $w$.
+\begin{prop} Let $w\in\ZZ^{V_d}$ be a chip configuration and suppose that all Pascal equations on $\ZZ^{V_d}$ vanish at $w$.
 Then $w$ is an outcome. \end{prop} \begin{proof} By Proposition~\ref{prop:basis_via_1st_row/1st_column}, for every integer $0\leq e\leq d$ there exists a Pascal equation

 with $c^{(e)}_{0,j}=0$ for $j<e$ and $c^{(e)}_{0,e}=1$.
 Note that $c^{(e)}_{i,j}=0$ for all $(i,j)\in V_d$ with $\deg(i,j)<e$ and $c^{(e)}_{k,e-k}=(-1)^k$ for $k\in\{0,\ldots,e\}$.
 Next, note that for $e=\deg(w)$ we have